Vis4Sense/student-projects/2023-2024/readme.md

 1. progress: made a bullet point outline for first semester report, have written 2k word draft of semester report
 2. next step: finish the report draft and get feedback

+Hongye
+1. progress:
+   - refine the midterm report
+2. question and difficulty:
+   - I started coding for the project last week, and I found that a little bit complex than I thought before (A rough flow chart for processing user input: [img link](./hongye-an/imgs/backend.png)).
+   - Ethics-related staff ?
+   - The specific agenda of the presentation ?
+3. next step:
+   - prepare for presentation

 # 23 Jan 2024

 Rachana